Desiak/Pogodeska/README.md

 Weather App

 Description:
-Most beginners weather apps focus on displaying current weather info, my goal was to create app than enables checking forecast not only for now, but also for upcomming days.
+My take on weather app.
+My goal was to make it simple and nice looking on all kinds of devices.

 You may see it live at : https://desiak.github.io/Pogodeska/

-Used technologies: JS, Sass, React, Bootstrap
+Used technologies: JS, Sass, React

-Cinegraph made out of this video: https://www.pexels.com/video/glass-ball-by-the-shore-857045/

 API  : https://openweathermap.org/